 In [BGKV], it is also shown how to "close" such a relation to obtain a relation "p does not fork over M" when p is a type over an arbitrary set.
 We find that starting with such a relation makes the statement of symmetry transparent, and hence makes many proofs easier.
-Perhaps even more importantly, we can be very precise9 when dealing with chain local character properties (see Definition 3.14).
-We also give a more general definition than [BGKV], as we do not assume that everything happens in a big homogeneous monster model, and we allow working inside ∞ -abstract elementary classes 10 rather than only abstract elementary classes of saturated models.
+Perhaps even more importantly, we can be very precise13 when dealing with chain local character properties (see Definition 3.14).
+We also give a more general definition than [BGKV], as we do not assume that everything happens in a big homogeneous monster model, and we allow working inside coherent abstract classes (recall Definition 2.10) rather than only abstract elementary classes.
+The later feature is convenient when working with classes of saturated models.